Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Conclusions and Future Work

 Numerical results verify both the theoretical developments and application of the technique for the solution of ill-posed integral equations, for kernels with different conditioning, and solutions which are smooth or piece wise constant.
-Although we acknowledge that Tikhonov regularization is not the method of choice for the determination of solutions which are non smooth, we note that most techniques that pose the regularization with a more relevant norm, e.g. total variation, L1, \cite{vogel:02,SB,WoRo:07,Zhd}, still embed within the solution technique the need to solve using an L2 norm, albeit with an operator $L$ , e.g. \eqref{genregsoln}.
-By judicious choice of boundary conditions, even when $L$ approximates a derivative, it is possible to approximate the derivative with an invertible operator $L$.
+Although we acknowledge that Tikhonov regularization is not the method of choice for the determination of solutions which are non smooth, we note that most techniques that pose the regularization with a more relevant norm such as the $L_1$-norm \cite{SB,vogel:02,WoRo:07,Zhd}, still embed within the solution technique the need to solve using an $L_2$ norm, albeit with an operator $L$, e.g. \eqref{genregsoln}.
+By judicious choice of boundary conditions, even when $L$ approximates a derivative, it is possible to approximate the derivative with an invertible operator $L$, \cite{DoRe,Lothar:2010}.
 Thus the application of the techniques in this paper to edge enhancing regularization is a topic for future research.

 While Vogel \cite{vogel:02} had previously provided an analysis of the convergence of regularization parameter selection techniques, including for the GCV, UPRE and MDP, he did not exploit the numerical rank to overall reduce the computational cost, in the context of the Galerkin approximation for the integral equation.
 Moreover, a discussion of the extension of these techniques for higher dimensions was not addressed.
 For separable and square integrable kernels, the tensor product SVD may be used to further reduce the computational cost, with different rank estimations in each dimension of the kernel.
-These ideas are also relevant in the context of spatially invariant kernels which admit convolutional representations for the integral equation, and dependent on the boundary conditions, can be solved using Fourier or cosine transforms, \cite{vogel:02,hansenbook,HNO}.
+These ideas are also relevant in the context of spatially invariant kernels which admit convolutional representations for the integral equation, and dependent on the boundary conditions, can be solved using Fourier or cosine transforms \cite{vogel:02,hansenbook,HNO}.
 Again these are topics of future research, with application for practically relevant large scale problems.
 Further, in the context of practically relevant large scale problems, an algorithmic approach to assessing sufficient convergence of the solution for increasing resolution should be developed.

 \ack Rosemary Renaut acknowledges the support of AFOSR grant 025717: ``Development and Analysis of Non-Classical Numerical Approximation Methods", and NSF grant DMS 1216559: ``Novel Numerical Approximation Techniques for Non-Standard Sampling Regimes".